luluzhou1/alinush.github.io/about.md

 I like to read, write and talk about _ideas_.
 You can see some of my writing on [this website](/archive.html) and on [Decentralized Thoughts](https://decentralizedthoughts.github.io/about-alin).

-I am currently a _Postdoctoral Researcher_ at [VMware Research](https://research.vmware.com).
+I am currently a _Research Scientist_ at [Aptos Labs](https://aptoslabs.com).
 My broad [research interests](/papers.html) are in cryptography and its practical applications.
 I am very interested in authenticated data structures, especially if based on more exotic primitives, such as [constant-sized polynomial commitments](/2020/05/06/kzg-polynomial-commitments.html).
 In the past, I’ve worked on transparency logs, threshold cryptography, anonymous cryptocurrencies, scalable Byzantine Fault Tolerance (BFT) protocols, append-only logs on top of Bitcoin, and oblivious file systems.

-### The truth
+### The _truth_

 Alin is a prolific slav-squatter.
-In his free time, he likes to play piano, <strike>sit in coffee shops,</strike> ride motorcycles, and lift things up and put them back down again.
+In his free time, he likes to play piano, ride motorcycles to coffee shops, and lift things up and put them back down again.
 Slowly.
 He also enjoys travelling, but only to destinations with total solar eclipses.
 Naturally, he dislikes clouds.